Manufacturing and Nonmanufacturing Costs

 Direct labor is the cost of wages to be paid to individuals who work on specific products or in other words, the cost of wages of employees who are directly involved in converting raw materials into finished goods.

 Usually direct labor is a variable cost.
 In most situations the amount of direct labor required is directly correlated with the amount of finished goods produced.
-For example, wages and related benefits of employees who operate machinery to produce valves represent direct labor costs for Friends Corporation.
+For example, wages and related benefits of employees who operate machinery to produce valves represent direct labor costs for Friends Company.
 The more valves are to be produced, the more employees will be required to operate machinery, paint, assemble, etc.

 2.3.
 Factory overhead as a type of manufacturing costs